jackdoe/ai-to-duck/README.md

 Or you could upload the extension to addons.mozilla.org which requires you to setup an account with 2fa and etc (which even though is reasonable, is quite a pain for this).

-I find it quite funny that mozilla is the ones that denies you to run code that you want.
+I find it quite funny that mozilla is the one that denies you to run code that you want.

 ### The code was 100% written by Opus 4.1, and was completely unchecked by a human, use at your own risk.